-As above we follow the guidance in Annex B of KCSIE (revised September 2016) which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex B of KCSIE (revised September 2018) which outlines the key responsibilities of the DSL and DDSL.

-11.3 Hub Councillors/Governing Body
+11.3 Governing Body including the role of the Safeguarding Governor

-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2016).
-In addition we have outlined these responsibilities in Appendix D.
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2018).
+In addition we have outlined these responsibilities in Appendix B.